-- Offer a good match in your home and skills with the prevalent needs of people with I/DD
+- Offer a good match in your home and skills to meet the needs of adults with I/DD

 - The more practical experience in I/DD focused residential settings, and training you have, the more success you’ll have in attracting referrals of individual residents into your home.

-- The more day-to-day experience, training, and success you can demonstrate in supporting people with complex and challenging behavioral or medical needs, as described in the “3/3/3 Qualification” for the Region 1 Crisis Provider Network, the more likely you are to be successful in attracting referrals and maintaining stable residents.
+- The more day-to-day experience, training, and success you can demonstrate in supporting people with complex and challenging behavioral or medical needs, the more likely you are to be successful in attracting referrals and maintaining stable residents.